SITIO EN ESPAÑOL

 Creative Interventions in the Archive: Working with Photographs of Wet Nurses in the Courret Archive (Lima, Peru)

-Workshop at the University of Cambridge on 30 November 2023.
+Workshop at the University of Cambridge.

 This workshop is being run for participants at the University of Cambridge.
 The first part of the workshop will be dedicated to reflecting on creative visual methodologies, such as collage and zine-making, and to discuss the potential of creating alternative archives.
 It will also introduce participants to a series of nineteenth-century photographs of wet nurses and infants taken in Lima, Peru, which are now held by the Courret photographic archive.
 Many of the photographs feature Afro-descendant wet nurses or nannies, and our discussion of the issues they raise will be framed by a talk from Ana Lucía Mosquera Rosado, an Afro-Peruvian activist and academic.